How to use QR codes to track attendance with Google Forms

 With Google Forms, each person will be able to submit their answers individually without seeing responses from other participants.

-Click the Send button at the top of the form and then the link icon.
+Once you’ve finalized your form, click the Send button at the top of the form and then the link icon.
 You’ll automatically get a link that you can copy.

 4. Display the code where attendees can see it

-5. Collect your attendance data
+5. Collect and manage attendance data in Google Sheets

 An alternative to QR code attendance tracking with Google Forms